Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

 \subsection{Robustness to Spanless Labels}

 Our framework introduces a novel training scheme to learn from data without span labels, therefore lowering the demand for fine-grained labels.
-We teach a proto-DST model that uses parts of TripPy-R's architecture to tag occurrences of random token sequences in textual input.
+We teach a proto-DST model that uses parts of TripPy-R's architecture to tag random token sub-sequences that occur in the textual input.
 We use this model to locate value occurrences in each turn $t$ of a dialogue as listed in the labels for $\mathit{DS}_t$.